Canis lupus familiaris

 There are many other recognized breeds within this group too!
 For example, the Cavalier King Charles Spaniel has been reclassified under the Aussie category because it closely resembles the Australian shepherd, although it was originally bred for hunting purposes.

-Aussiedoodles size ranges from mini Aussiedoodle puppies or toy Aussiedoodle and the Average size doodles.
+Aussiedoodles size ranges from Miniature Aussiedoodle puppies or toy Aussiedoodle and the Average size doodles.

 Breeding Facts About Aussiedoodles Dogs